dsofe/lit_notes/repo/review-employer-firms-2023.md

 > &rarr; **A note on data by geography:** Data on small businesses in NYC alone are not presented; there are data only for New York State (*n* = 296) or the New York-Newark-Jersey City, NY-NJ-PA, Metropolitan Statistical Area (*n* = 706).
 >
-> &rarr; **A note on data by race/ethnicity:** Preliminary data by race/ethnicity is available; additional insights on firms owned by people of color will be shared when the 2023 report is released later this year.
+> &rarr; **A note on data by demographic factors:** Preliminary data by demographics, like race/ethnicity and gender, are available; additional insights on firms owned by people of color will be shared when the 2023 report is released later this year.

 #### About Fed Small Business